-According to the regulations of the Dutch Civil Law (Wet Toezicht Bestuur effective as of 1 January 2022) the Company's Board of Management is unbalanced since less than 30% of the members is female.
-The Company's Board members have been appointed based on qualifications and availability, irrespective of gender.
-In order to create more balance the Boards will take these regulations into account to the extent possible with respect to future appointments of Board members.
+According to the regulations of the Dutch Civil Law (Wet Toezicht Bestuur effective as of 1 January 2022) the Company's Board of Directors is unbalanced since less than 30% of the members is female.
+In line with the change to treasury center, the Company had set up a Supervisory Board in 2016.
+The Company's Board members have been appointed based on their qualifications and availability, irrespective of gender.
+In order to create more balance the Board will take these regulations into account to the extent possible with respect to future appointments of members of the Board of Director and the Supervisory Board.